SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 We will use a method often used in the scientific literature using a standardized difference image.
-We generate mean and standard deviation for the difference raster and reclassify the standardized difference image using thresholds assuming a normal distribution.
+We generate mean and standard deviation values to reclassify the standardized difference image using thresholds assuming a normal distribution.
 The limits of classes are summarized in the table below:

 <table>
 <thead>